cheqd/product/product-essentials/roadmap/identity.md

 ## Verifiable Credentials

-### Veramo Plugin for cheqd DID Method
+### Veramo SDK for cheqd

-* [x] Status: Completed
+* [x] Beta release of Veramo plugin for cheqd DID method: Completed

-**Context**
+* [ ] GA release of Veramo SDK for cheqd: Ongoing

 In order to issue and verify Verifiable Credentials using cheqd DIDs, software must be used that is able to communicate with the ledger and understands the DID method accordingly.
 This type of software is generally packaged as a Software Development Kit (SDK).

-cheqd has imbedded its DID method into the [Veramo SDK](https://veramo.io/) as a plugin, which enables users to issue and verify JSON-LD Credentials, signed by cheqd DIDs.
+cheqd has embedded its DID method into the [Veramo SDK](https://veramo.io/) as a plugin, which enables users to issue and verify JSON-LD Credentials, signed by cheqd DIDs.
 This SDK was used for cheqd's [demo at Internet Identity Workshop 34](https://typefully.com/ankurb/PDcaiMP) in April 2022.

 #### What is the core business value of this work?